 Unfocused marketing campaigns are almost an ancient phenomenon.
 Consumers now expect highly personalized marketing efforts targeting their interests.
 Interactive marketing is a form of direct marketing that is highly customer-centric in its approach.

 Common Types of Interactive Marketing Strategies

 There are various approaches to interactive marketing.
 However, the goal is always the same.
 Get people to respond to your content.
 Here are ways you can make this happen:

 This form of marketing allows marketers to seize various opportunities to be as creative with their content as possible.

 Creating ads that depict a story or adding animations or infographics to a blog post, the range is enough to scratch the creative itch of marketers.
 The discovery of information through innovative channels creates more interaction.

 2. Layering Information

-Companies now strive to share and disseminate as much information they can to their customers.
+Companies now strive to share and disseminate as much information as they can to their customers.
 Creating information-heavy content can become too dull for many.
-As a result, interactive marketing acts as a marvelous approach to layering information for consumers
+As a result, interactive marketing acts as a marvelous approach to layering information for consumers.

 .
 A way to do so is to break detailed information into smaller pieces of creative content.
 An easy-to-read infographic would appeal to larger audiences than an all-informative blog.